There are three eligibility requirements to earn the CNS: Education, Supervised Practice Experience, and Examination.

 A variety of experiences with multiple supervisors and settings is encouraged to meet all required competencies.

-All candidates are required to use the PN Case Data Collection and the PN Case Report to ensure high quality nutrition care to clients.
+All candidates are required to use the PN Case Data Collection to ensure high quality nutrition care to clients.
 Candidates and supervisors review the reports together to review next steps and suggested protocols.*

 Personalized Nutrition cases must: